Gluten-Free Hamburger Buns

 - 1 large egg, beaten with 1 tablespoon water (egg wash)

-- 1 tablespoon sesame seeds or poppy seeds
+- 1 tbsp sesame seeds or poppy seeds

 Instructions